 Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances.
 Our plan covers emergency and urgently needed services worldwide.
 If you have an urgent need for care outside of the U.S. and its territories, you will be responsible for paying for the services rendered upfront.
 We will reimburse you for all the relevant covered costs.
-There is a \$120 co-pay and there is a maximum benefit of \$50,000 for Worldwide emergency and urgent care services.
-For more information, please see the Benefits Chart in Chapter 4 or call us at 1-844-294-6535 (TTY 711).
+There is a \$120 copay and there is a \$75,000 maximum plan benefit coverage amount every year for the worldwide benefit.
+For more information, please see the Benefits Chart in Chapter 4 or call us at toll-free 1-844-294-6535 (TTY 711).